jamesmoore/chatgpt-export/README.md

 ```sh
 ChatGPTExport -s ~/chatgpt-export -d ~/chatgpt-markdown
 ```
-6. Open `~/chatgpt-markdown` – you’ll see one file per conversation, plus an _complete.md for each with full history.
+6. Open `~/chatgpt-markdown` – you’ll see an html and markdown file for each conversation.

 ## Quick-Start (Docker)
 1. Unzip your ChatGPT export ZIP somewhere - **Important - keep an eye out for any ZIP errors**: